mpatera2/JM/ProjectPlan.md

 ## Datasets
-We will pull state-level unemployment data from FRED We will pull election results from the link below: https://docs.google.com/spreadsheets/d/1D-edaVHTnZNhVU840EPUhz3Cgd7m39Urx7HM8Pq6Pus/edit?gid=29622862#gid=29622862
+We will pull state-level unemployment data from FRED

+We will pull election results from the link below: https://docs.google.com/spreadsheets/d/1D-edaVHTnZNhVU840EPUhz3Cgd7m39Urx7HM8Pq6Pus/edit?gid=29622862#gid=29622862

+These data sets will be integrated together because both unemployment data and election data can be analyzed at the state level.

+## Timeline

+## Constraints
+A few challenges come to the top of my mind when I think about this project, however they all seem manageable.
+Below are the ones I have thought of so far:

+Data Integration - The datasets may use different names for each state (IL vs Illinois) Data Integration - Unemployment data is monthly, while election results are every 4 years.
+I'll have to decide if we want to consider unemployment in the election month, average unemployment during the year, or change in unemployment since the previous election.
+Data Integration - The datasets may use different time formats

+Data Availability - Some state unemployment data may start later than 1960.
+As a result may have to adjust the time range of our analysis.

+Election Results - In 1968, third party candidate George Wallace won 46 electoral votes.
+This may cause an error if we decide to encode the data in a manner like 1 = Democrat and 2 = Republican.